pip-services-node/pip-services-components-node/doc/Development.md

-# Development and Testing Guide <br/> Pip.Services Commons for Node.js
+# Development and Testing Guide <br/> Pip.Services Components for Node.js

 This document provides high-level instructions on how to build and test the microservice.